fferri/PyCPP/README.md

-# pycpp - A (minimalistic) text preprocessor with Python scripting
+# PyCPP - A (minimalistic) text preprocessor with Python scripting

-pycpp is a text preprocessor with a syntax designed to integrate with C/C++.
+PyCPP is a text preprocessor with a syntax designed to integrate with C/C++.

 It supports execution of python statements, prefixed by `#py`.